cartographers/Radar/README.md

 ### Making a table

 Query has been set up, now the user has 5 different visualizations to choose from, Pie, Line, Area, Bar, and Table.
-For Table only a name for the requested table is needed.
-For pie the user must choose a pie key from the selections he made.
-For all others he needs to specifify both an x and y axis
+For Table charts only a name for the requested table is needed.
+For Pie charts the user must choose a pie key from the selective fields that were chosen.
+For all the remaining charts, an x and y axis label must be selected.

 ```
 User chooses Bar Chart